 Don’t forget a good night’s sleep and healthy breakfast are an essential part of every school day.
 Your child(ren)’s school(s) send information about testing dates.

-- For additional information about state testing and our state learning standards, please visit the state’s website at k12.wa.us/Resources.
+- For additional information about state testing and our state learning standards, please visit the state’s website at k12.wa.us/student-success.

-- Visit the state website to find Smarter Balanced and Science practice tests.
+- Visit this website to find Smarter Balanced and Science practice tests.

-- Visit the state’s Smarter Balanced score guide website to see sample score reports, sample items and other parent resources at http://testscoreguide.org/wa/
+- Visit the new Smarter Balanced score guide website to see sample score reports, sample items and other parent resources at startingsmarter.org

 Why are we taking a state test?